oliwierptak/Everon1/README.md

 Unless all those conditions are met, the request won't pass and error exception will be thrown.
 Of course you can write your own regular expressions.
 See [router.ini](https://github.com/oliwierptak/Everon/blob/master/Config/router.ini) for more examples.

+## Sharable config variables
+In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
+That's something very helpful, in case you have to deploy and configure many environments, eg. testing vs staging vs production.
+For example '%application.env.url%s' variable is used again in the view configuration file.

 ## Config inheritance
-Not only one config can use values from another file (by using `$config_name.value_name%` notation), the config sections can be inherited.
+Not only one config can use values from another file, the config sections can be inherited.
-Consider this ini example:
+Consider this example:

-    [Default]
+    [Index]
     title = 'Welcome to Everon'
     lang = 'en-US'
-    static_url = '%application.url%static/default/'
+    static_url = '%application.env.url%static/default/'
     charset = 'UTF-8'

+    [ThemeBlue]
+    static_url = '%application.env.url%static/blue/'

     [Account < ThemeBlue]
     title = 'Your Account'
     description = 'Account'

-    [ThemeBlue]
-    static_url = '%application.url%static/blue/'

 The first item is special, its name does not matter, however all of its values will be used as defaults.
 The order of the items below is irrelevant.